JohT/code-graph-analysis-pipeline/COMMANDS.md

 #### Parameter

 The optional parameter `--source directory-path-to-the-source-folder-containing-git-repositories` can be used to select a different directory for the repositories.
 By default, the `source` directory within the analysis workspace directory is used.
 This command only needs the git history to be present.
 Therefore, `git clone --bare` is sufficient.
 If the `source` directory is also used for code analysis (like for Typescript) then a full git clone is of course needed.
+Additionally, if you want to focus on a specific version or branch, use `--branch branch-name` to checkout the branch and `--single-branch` to exclude other branches before importing the git log data.

 #### Environment Variable